ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 #### Team Regional Assignment
 A team’s region is determined by the citizenship of the majority of its players.
 In case of a tie, the team chooses between the two.
+In the case of players that don't belong to one of the 3 regions (Europe, Asia, Americas), those players can assign themselves to a region already represented on the roster.
+If all players are from another region, then they can choose any region.

 #### Regional Representation
 The number of teams invited from each region depends on the performance of that region in the preceding Major.
 Legends and Challengers invitations are allocated according to the number of teams from the region that earned their respective position in the Major: